ZihengZhu1/Iteration1/README.md

 ## - Scheduler.java
 This class receives instructions form the floor and elevator class.
 It is used to schedule the elevator cars and the order they respond to requests.
 In Scheduler, there are two lists which are used to put requests that to go up or down from floor and elevators. handleRequest method will implement this step and then addElevator should adjust the elevator systems.
 After arrival, method called arrival will send massage to floor so that one program routine finished.

+This time the scheduler has two states Waiting and Instructing, it will automatically changed if last state accomplished.

 ## - ArrivalMessage.java
 This class is responsible for outputing the arrival of an elevator.
 It returns a boolean variable to represent if elevator has arrived or not.